h33p/UNet-Controller/README.md

-# A CharacterController based controller for use in Unity's new Networking system.
+# An authoritative CharacterController based controller for use in Unity's UNet.

 ###### Features
 - Client-side prediction.